 -

-The Northeast Water Purification Plant (NEWPP) is Houston's largest watering facility because it obtains surface water from Lake Houston.
+The Northeast Water Purification Plant (NEWPP) is Houston's largest water facility because it obtains surface water from Lake Houston.
 The organization maintains ongoing plans that extend capacity at its facilities.

 -